 Site Committee with Loran Berg

 Loran discusses what our site committee does: evaluating, interpreting, and making recommendations for the buildings on the Monteith Farmstead.

 Internship with J’dah and Jesse

 The AWM has a close working relationship with Western Carolina University.
 For the past 12 years the Public History Program at WCU has regularly placed interns with the AWM.
 J’dah is one of our 2020 interns and is sharing her role in the creation of our music exhibit.

 Victory Garden with Mckenzie Arrington

-Mckenzie is one of of AWM’s limited part-time staff and serves the board as the executive assistant.
+Mckenzie is one of AWM’s part-time staff and serves the board as the executive assistant.
 In the spring of 2020 Mckenzie played an important role in getting our garden started and maintained.
 In this video she shares her experience creating the Victory Garden during COVID-19.
 (Victory Gardens, also called “food gardens for defense”, were gardens planted both at private residences and on public land during World War I and World War II to reduce the pressure on the public food supply brought on by the war effort).